Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Easy calibration

-     - 7 Buttons & Joystick on gun
+     - 7 Buttons & Dpad on gun

      - Open source with DIY instructions & Files.
 Wanna build yourself do it lol .